shizhehe/cartridges/README.md

 Option A: Modal Deployment (Tokasaurus)
 </summary>

-We found it easiest to run data generation with Modal because it provides serverless horizontal scaling.
+We found it easy to run data generation with Modal's serverless horizontal scaling.

 For cloud deployment, you can deploy on Modal:
 ```bash